 A complete application means TMDSAS has received the following:

 - Application fee

-- Transcripts - you must submit updated transcripts each time coursework is completed between time of application and planned enrollment in to medical school
+- Transcripts - you must submit updated transcripts each time coursework is completed between time of application and planned enrollment in to veterinary school

 - Admission test scores

-Important: Applications are transmitted to schools even if TMDSAS has not received all supporting documents.
-Schools are updated on a daily basis with supporting documents.
+Important: Applications are transmitted to the veterinary school even if TMDSAS has not received all supporting documents.
+The vet school is updated on a daily basis with supporting documents.